The Human Truth Foundation

 Life Expectancy64.97yrs (2017)2

 Ethiopia is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Ethiopia does worse than average when it comes to commentary in Human Rights Watch reports3, freethought4, speed of uptake of HR treaties5, opposing gender inequality6 (still good for Africa), supporting press freedom7, its nominal commitment to Human Rights8 and in LGBT equality9.
-And finally, it falls into the worst-performing 20 when it comes to the rate of gender bias (from 7 indicators)10 and in supporting personal, civil & economic freedoms11.
-There are severe restrictions on independent media, political life and civil society, with "arbitrary detention of those who do not actively support the government"12.
-In 2017, security forces killed over 1000 protesters and detailed "tens of thousands more"12.
+Ethiopia does worse than average in combatting modern slavery3, commentary in Human Rights Watch reports4, freethought5, opposing gender inequality6 (still good for Africa), its nominal commitment to Human Rights7, supporting press freedom8, its average Freedom in the World rating and in LGBT equality in the 2020s9.
+And finally, it falls into the worst 20 when it comes to the rate of gender bias (from 7 indicators)10.
+There are severe restrictions on independent media, political life and civil society, with "arbitrary detention of those who do not actively support the government"11.
+In 2017, security forces killed over 1000 protesters and detailed "tens of thousands more"11.

 1. Ethiopia's Human Rights, Equality & Tolerance